sophialyj/system-design-primer/README.md

   <br/>
   <i><a href=http://horicky.blogspot.com/2010/10/scalable-system-design-patterns.html>Source: Scalable system design patterns</a></i>
 </p>
-performance, reliability, security, and scale

 Load balancing is the process of spreading requests across multiple resources according to some metric (random, round-robin, random with weighting for machine capacity, etc) and their current status (available for requests, not responding, elevated error rate, etc).
-Load balancers are most commonly deployed when a site needs multiple servers because the volume of requests is too much for a single server to handle efficiently.
-Deploying multiple servers also eliminates a single point of failure, making the website more reliable.
+Load balancers are most commonly deployed when a site needs multiple servers because **the volume of requests is too much for a single server** to handle efficiently.
+Deploying multiple servers also **eliminates a single point of failure**, making the website more reliable.
 Most commonly, the servers all host the same content, and the load balancer’s job is to distribute the workload in a way that makes the best use of each server’s capacity, prevents overload on any server, and results in the fastest possible response to the client.

 Load balancers distribute incoming client requests to computing resources such as application servers and databases.
 In each case, the load balancer returns the response from the computing resource to the appropriate client.
 Load balancers are effective at:

-* Preventing requests from going to unhealthy servers
+* **Preventing requests from going to unhealthy servers**
-* Preventing overloading resources
+* **Preventing overloading resources**
-* Helping eliminate single points of failure
+* **Helping eliminate single points of failure**

 Load balancers can be implemented with hardware (expensive) or with software such as HAProxy.